The Ultimate Guide to Hip Replacement

 Although no two patients are the same, the recovery time for a hip replacement will take quite some time; generally between three and six months when you will be able to resume normal activities.
 Your surgeon will assure you that you will get out of your recovery what you put in - in other words, a positive mental attitude, a strong support network and becoming a diligent and active participant will help speed up your recovery and give you a more successful outcome.

-Short-term recovery involves the ability to eat and drink normally, climb up and down a short flight of stairs, use the bathroom, be able to perform the prescribed home exercises and get in and out of your hospital bed, you will normally be discharged with a walker, crutches or a cane between one and four days later.
+Short-term recovery involves the ability to eat and drink normally, climb up and down a short flight of stairs, use the bathroom, be able to perform the prescribed home exercises, and get in and out of your hospital bed, you will normally be discharged with a walker, crutches or a cane between one and four days later.

 Long-term recovery from hip replacement involves the healing of all surgical wounds and internal soft tissue and a gradual return to normal activities.
 You should also be starting to feel ‘normal’ again.
 It’s recommended that you allow around three to six months for this but as with all medical procedures, this may vary.